-CHED 4400 Children's Ministry (3; OF)

-CHED 4420 Ministry to Adults (3; OF)

-YUTH 3110 Youth Ministry I (3; F)

-\Course has prerequisites; check course descriptions on p.
-64.

-TOTAL 21

-ELEMENTARY EDUCATION PROGRAM

-Students seeking a California Preliminary Multiple Subjects Teaching Credential should choose to major in Liberal Studies.
+CHED 4400 Children's Ministry (3; OF) CHED 4420 Ministry to Adults (3; OF) YUTH 3110 Youth Ministry I (3; F) \Course has prerequisites; check course descriptions on p.
+65. TOTAL 21 ELEMENTARY EDUCATION PROGRAM Students seeking a California Preliminary Multiple Subjects Teaching Credential should choose to major in Liberal Studies.
 The addition of the Education Minor may shorten the credentialing process.
 Students will receive advisement counseling regarding the use of the Education Minor courses.
 See Liberal Studies major, p.
-47.

-EDUCATION MINOR Completion of the preliminary credential includes a post-Baccalaureate semester of student teaching.
+47. EDUCATION MINOR Completion of the preliminary credential includes a post-Baccalaureate semester of student teaching.
 Multiple subjects candidates may, with the Dean's approval, choose to do half of their student teaching in their home community, nationally or internationally.
 Simpson University's Preliminary Teaching Credentials for Multiple Subjects and Single Subject are fully accredited by the California Commission on Teacher Credentialing.
 Note: There are California Commission on Teacher Credentialing fees associated with the Education Minor/credential program.
 The California Commission on Teacher Credentialing continually refines and upgrades state requirements for teachers.
 While the School of Education makes every effort to be accurate, the data listed is current at the time of catalog development only.
 Please check with faculty in the School of Education for the most recent requirements.
 See the Graduate Studies: Education section (starting p.
 126) for application requirements for the California Preliminary Teaching Credential.
-EDUCATION MINOR (21 credits) EDUC 2000 Intro to Education (3; Sp) \+EDUC 4020 Psychological Applications in Education (3) \EDUC 4250 Technology for Teaching and Learning (3) \+EDUC 4400/4410 Language Arts (4) \+EDUC 4420/4430 Curriculum and Instruction (5) \+EDUC 4460/4470 Multicultural Instruction (3) \+EDUC 4610 Teaching Performance Assessment 1 (0) These courses are taken post-Baccalaureate to complete Preliminary Teaching Credential (14 credits) \ED 5440/5441 Student Teaching (10) \ED 5601 Student Teaching Performance Development - A (.5) \ED 5602 Student Teaching Performance Development - B (.5) \ED 5620 Teaching Performance Assessment 2 (0) \ED 5630 Teaching Performance Assessment 3 (0) \ED 5640 Teaching Performance Assessment 4 (0) \ED 5660 Induction Preparation (1) \ED 6000 Philosophical Foundations in Education (2) \Course has prerequisites; check course descriptions on p.
-64. +Must be completed before student teaching.
-TOTAL 21 ENGLISH MAJOR The English major is designed for professional careers in writing for communication, publication and journalism.
+EDUCATION MINOR (21 credits) EDUC 2000 Intro to Education (3; Sp) +EDUC 4020 Psychological Applications in Education (3) \EDUC 4250 Technology for Teaching and Learning (3) +EDUC 4400/4410 Language Arts (4) +EDUC 4420/4430 Curriculum and Instruction (5) +EDUC 4460/4470 Multicultural Instruction (3) +EDUC 4610 Teaching Performance Assessment 1 (0) TOTAL 21 These courses are taken post-Baccalaureate to complete Preliminary Teaching Credential (14 credits) \ED 5440/5441 Student Teaching (10) \ED 5601 Student Teaching Performance Development - A (.5) \ED 5602 Student Teaching Performance Development - B (.5) \ED 5620 Teaching Performance Assessment 2 (0) \ED 5630 Teaching Performance Assessment 3 (0) \ED 5640 Teaching Performance Assessment 4 (0) \ED 5660 Induction Preparation (1) \ED 6000 Philosophical Foundations in Education (2) \Course has prerequisites; check course descriptions on p.
+65. +Must be completed before student teaching. \ Course has prerequisites; check course descriptions on p.
+65. ENGLISH MAJOR The English major is designed for professional careers in writing for communication, publication and journalism.
 It will also provide preparatory training for graduate studies in these and related fields.
 To these ends, the major offers a "Writing Specialization" and a "Literature Track," respectively.
 The major also offers a "General Track" for those interested in a broadly based program.
-FOUNDATIONAL STUDIES (62) See courses on p.
-36.
+GENERAL EDUCATION COURSES (54) See courses on p.
+37.

 Exceptions:

-Take the following course under HUMANITIES: ENGL 2100 Intro to Literature (3)
+Take the following courses as ARTS & HUMANITIES ELECTIVES:

+ENGL 2100 Introduction to Literature Choose one of the following: MUSI 3690 Music in World Cultures

+HUMA 2440 Fine Arts in Western Culture

 MAJOR REQUIREMENTS (42)

-\ENGL 2200 British Lit to 1800 (3; F)
+\ENGL 2200 British Literature to 1800 (3; F)

-\ENGL 2205 British Lit from 1800 (3; Sp)
+\ENGL 2205 British Literature from 1800 (3; Sp)

-\ENGL 2210 American Lit to 1865 (3; F)
+\ENGL 2210 American Literature to 1865 (3; F)

-\ENGL 2215 American Lit from 1865 (3; Sp)
+\ENGL 2215 American Literature from 1865 (3; Sp)

 ENGL 3100 Literary Theory (3; EF)

 \ENGL 3220 World Literature (3)

 \ENGL 3280 Seminar in English Grammar (3)

 \ENGL 4950 Senior Seminar (3; Sp)

 One of the following:

-\ENGL 3240 Shakespeare (3; Su, OF) ENGL 3420 Shakespeare on Film (3; EF) One of the following:
+\ENGL 3240 Shakespeare (3; OF) ENGL 3420 Shakespeare on Film (3; EF) One of the following: